Scott Ivie

-Scott Ivie (born February 7, 1971) is an American professional stock car racing driver who has competed in the NASCAR K&N Pro Series West from 2007 to 2018.
+Scott Ivie (born February 7, 1971) is an American professional stock car racing driver who competed in the NASCAR K&N Pro Series West from 2007 to 2018.

-Ivie has also previously competed in the NASCAR Southwest Series.
+Ivie has also competed in the NASCAR Southwest Series.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)